Sharon White, Baroness White of Tufnell Park: Ofcom (2015–2019)

 In December 2014, White was appointed Chief Executive of Ofcom, succeeding Ed Richards.
 She led Ofcom from 2015 to 2019, overseeing reforms in the UK communications and media sector.

 John Lewis Partnership (2020–2024)

+In June 2019, it was announced that White would be stepping down from her role at Ofcom to replace Sir Charlie Mayfield as the sixth chair of the John Lewis Partnership.
+It was confirmed that White would be awarded an annual salary of £990,000 for her role at the John Lewis Partnership, a significant increase on her previous salary, which was £341,700 according to data released by Ofcom.

-White succeeded Charlie Mayfield as Chairman of the John Lewis Partnership on 4 February 2020.
-Her tenure included overseeing strategic restructuring during a period of financial challenges for the retailer, including the suspension of staff bonuses and the temporary removal of the “Never Knowingly Undersold” policy.
+White succeeded Mayfield as chair of the John Lewis Partnership on 4 February 2020.
+Her tenure included overseeing strategic restructuring during a period of financial challenges for the retailer, including the suspension of staff bonuses and the temporary removal of the "Never Knowingly Undersold" policy.
 She stepped down in September 2024, earlier than initially planned, following the appointment of Jason Tarry as her successor.

-Caisse de dépôt et placement du Québec (2025–present)
+Later career (2025–present)

-In November 2024, it was announced that White would join the Canadian pension fund manager Caisse de dépôt et placement du Québec (CDPQ) as **Managing Director and Head of Europe**, effective 27 January 2025.

-Later in 2025, she was promoted to **Senior Managing Director and Head of Global Affairs**, based in London, representing CDPQ in its international markets and stakeholder engagements.
+In November 2024, it was announced that White would join the Canadian pension fund manager Caisse de dépôt et placement du Québec (CDPQ) as managing director and Head of Europe, effective 27 January 2025.
+Later in 2025, she was promoted to senior managing director and Head of Global Affairs, based in London, representing CDPQ in its international markets and stakeholder engagements.

+On 17 July 2025, she was created a life peer as Baroness White of Tufnell Park, of Tufnell Park in the London Borough of Islington.
+She sits in the House of Lords as a crossbencher.
+She made her maiden speech on 18 December 2025 during a debate on the Pension Schemes Bill.